Auto Grad Functions

 class pyepo.func.perturbedOpt(optmodel, n_samples=10, sigma=1.0, processes=1, seed=135, solve_ratio=1, dataset=None)

 An autograd module for Fenchel-Young loss using perturbation techniques.
-The use of the loss improves the algorithmic by the specific expression of the gradients of the loss.
+The use of the loss improves the algorithm by the specific expression of the gradients of the loss.

-For the perturbed optimizer, the cost vector needs to be predicted from contextual data and are perturbed with Gaussian noise.
+For the perturbed optimizer, the cost vector needs to be predicted from contextual data and is perturbed with Gaussian noise.

 Thus, it allows us to design an algorithm based on stochastic gradient descent.